 Sustainability is a key aspect of a diet because as soon as the diet stops, the results it produced will go with it.
 And 9 times out of 10, small steps that are as “normal” as possible are the way to go for long-term success.

-And what does count for an effective weight loss diet?
+Some key points on what matters most when creating an effective weight loss diet?

 Many waste years focusing on all the wrong things when it comes to dieting for weight loss.